The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Definitions and background results

-A {\it topological graph} $K$ is a graph $( V(K),E(K))$, whose domain $V(K)$ is a 0-dimensional, compact, second-countable (thus has a metic $d$) space and $E(K)$ is a closed, reflexive and symmetric subset of $ V(K)^2$.
+A {\it topological graph} ${\bf K}$ is a graph $( V({\bf K}),E({\bf K}))$, whose domain $V({\bf K})$ is a 0-dimensional, compact, second-countable (thus has a metric) space and $E({\bf K})$ is a closed, reflexive and symmetric subset of $ V({\bf K})^2$.
 A topological graph is an example of a topological $\mathcal{L}$-structure, in the sense of Irwin-Solecki \cite{Pseudo}.
+From now on we will often write ${\bf A}$ when we mean $V({\bf A})$, where ${\bf A}$ is a topological graph.